 The Philosophy of Hebrew Scripture proposes a new framework for reading the Bible.
 It shows how the biblical authors used narrative and prophetic oratory to advance universal arguments about morals and politics, truth and being, struggle and faith.

 On the way, The Philosophy of Hebrew Scripture provides a series of bold new studies of the biblical narratives and prophetic poetry, transforming forever our understanding of what the stories of Abel, Abraham, Jacob, Joseph, Moses, David and Solomon, and the speeches of Isaiah and Jeremiah, were meant to teach us.

-The Philosophy of Hebrew Scripture is an interdisciplinary work accessible to scholars and educated readers of all backgrounds.
+The Philosophy of Hebrew Scripture is accessible to readers of all backgrounds.
 It assumes no belief in God or other religious commitment.
 It assumes no previous background in Bible.
 It is free of disciplinary jargon.

 Open the door to a book you never knew existed.
 You’ll never read the Bible the same way again.

 About the Book…

 “A deep and lucid investigation of the connections between the two chief strands of our intellectual history.
 A great achievement.”